xGuix/TripMaster/README.md

 All Deployed in with Docker

 ### Starting application
-Build all jar, in each microservice run :
+Build all jar from main directory :
 ```
 ./gradlew bootJar
 ```